 Homeless children shall be enrolled as per Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act.
 Such enrollment will take place without delay due to scheduling issues, residency document requirements, lack of legal guardianship or student records, or tuition payment.

 St. Libory School provides a school wide Title plan and offers services for all children.
 Students are not secluded from utilizing Title services based upon race, gender, economical status, academic status or disability factors.
 Title I is a federal program that provides financial assistance to schools to help ensure that all children meet challenging state academic standards.
 Our Title teacher works with students in each grade to ensure they have a positive understanding and comprehension of the subject content.

-As per Illinois Public Act 95-0707 St. Libory CSD30 has three contracts over $25,000; Southwestern Illinois Bus Company for pupil transportation, St. Libory Federation of Teachers Local 6600 for teachers, , and Stuart Parks for Superintendent.
+As per Illinois Public Act 95-0707 St. Libory CSD30 has three contracts over $25,000; Southwestern Illinois Bus Company for pupil transportation, St. Libory Federation of Teachers Local 6600 for teachers, , and Thomas Rude for Superintendent.